-Dr. Lakkis has been Pastor at the EM since 2014.
 Originally from Australia, he has experience serving several churches in various countries around the world, and has been glad to call Taipei home since 2007.
-Pastor Lakkis lives here together with his wife Sarah and two boys, Jude and Darius, who are all great helpers in the church community!
+Pastor Lakkis lives here together with his wife and two boys, who are all great servants in the church community!

 Pastor Lakkis’s experiences with many different denominations (including Protestant, Catholic and Orthodox traditions) makes him a great supporter of the wonderful richness of the church’s life and traditions.
 And his broad cultural background spans Asia, Europe and the Middle East.
 His pastoral focus is to help the EM to become: